 Establishing routines and procedures is one of the most effective ways of avoiding many behaviour issues.
 Take the time up front to teach them well.
 Give lots of opportunities to practice.
 It will make the rest of your year go more smoothly!
 It takes time for routines and procedures to become habitual.
+Please edit your own checklists and cross-reference with the policies and guidelines of your own RCE/Board.

-It is im nportant to establish and model expected behaviours for the follow ving situations:
+- Littering the room,

-Entering the room;
+☐ Homework/assignment placement

-Homework/assignment placement
+☐ cues or signals for getting student attention

-cues or signals for getting student attention
+☐ behaviour during PA announcements

-behaviour during PA announcements
+☐ amount of talking required for different tasks

-amount of talking required for different tasks 0
+☐ dismissing the class

-dismissing the class
+☐ accessing/distributing supplies and materials

-accessing/distributing supplies and materials
+☐ fire drills and emergencies (may be school-wide)

-fire drills and emergencies (may be school-wide))
+☐ choice of format for assignments

-choice of format for assignments
+☐ permissions for accessing in-class resources;

-permissions for accessing in-class resources;
+☐ permission for leaving the learning space

-permission for leaving the learning space
+☐ exiting the classroom (individually, small groups, whole- group)

-exiting the classroom (individually, small groups, whole-
+☐ hall movement

-group)
+☐ recess and lunch

-hall movement
+☐ make-up work

-recess and lunch 1
+☐ outdoor spaces/playground

-make-up work
+☐ putting away supplies and equipment

-outdoor spaces/playground
+☐ roll call, absentees, students who leave early

-putting away supplies and equipment
+☐ student movement within the room

-roll call, absentees, students who leave early
+☐ what students should do when they finish early

-student movement within the room
+\square what to do when there is an interruption

-what students should do when they finish early
+lue what do do when you are finished your work early